 Relations between Chile and India date back to the birth of India as an independent country.
-Thus, the Chilean diplomat and writer, Juan Marin, acting as special envoy of the Government of Chile to participate in the ceremony of Independence of India in August 1947, being the only Latin American representative in the celebrations.
-In 1949, and now as charge d' affaires with cabinet letter, Juan Marín had the mission of establishing the first Chilean delegation, presenting his credentials on April 7 to the Prime Minister Jawaharlal Nehru.
+Thus, the Chilean diplomat and writer, Mr. Juan Marin, acting as a special envoy of the Government of Chile to participate in the ceremony of Independence of India in August 1947, being the only Latin American representative in that capacity in the celebrations.
+In 1949, and now as Chargé d' Affaires with Cabinet Letter, Mr. Juan Marín had the mission of establishing the first Chilean delegation, presenting his credentials on April 7 to the Prime Minister Jawaharlal Nehru.
 In 1956 the Chilean delegation became Embassy and the first Chilean ambassador in India was the diplomat and writer Mr. Miguel Serrano.

-Like the heads of mission and writers Juan Marin, Miguel Serrano and Julio Barrenechea did, other prominent Chilean writers likes Francisco Coloane and Augusto D' halmar have written about their experiences in India, creating a powerful image of the exotic and culturally rich India and their peaceful struggle for independence under the leadership of Mahatma Gandhi.
+Like the heads of mission and writers Juan Marin, Miguel Serrano, and Julio Barrenechea did, other prominent Chilean writers like Francisco Coloane and Augusto D' Halmar have written about their experiences in India, creating a powerful image of the exotic and culturally rich India and their peaceful struggle for independence under the leadership of Mahatma Gandhi.

 Since 1956 there has been a significant flow of official visits by authorities from both countries.
-The first visit to India of a Chilean Minister of Foreign Affairs was made by Mr Osvaldo Sante – Marie Soruco in April, 1957.
+The first visit to India of a Chilean Minister of Foreign Affairs was made by Mr. Osvaldo Sante – Marie Soruco in April 1957.
 In 1968, The Prime Minister of India, Mrs. Indira Gandhi, visited Chile.
 She was received by the President of the Republic of Chile, HE Eduardo Frei Montalva.
-This official visit demonstrated a political affinity between two governments.
-In that occasion, the Heads of the Governments made a joint declaration committing to mutually develop areas such as culture, trade and international cooperation.
+This official visit demonstrated a political affinity between the two governments.
+On that occasion, the Heads of the Governments made a joint declaration committing to mutually develop areas such as culture, trade, and international cooperation.

 One of the most important milestones in this relationship took place with the official visit of HE Ricardo Lagos in January 2005.
 This visit was the first official visit by a Chilean President to India.
 On that occasion various agreements were signed, covering a wide range of economic and agricultural issues.
 One was the Economic Cooperation Framework Agreement through which both States expressed their intention to deepen their economic relations.
 In this context, the negotiations to sign a "Partial Scope Trade Agreement" began.
 This agreement was signed in 2006 and entered into force in 2007.